LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-aus-government-data.md

 ##### Beginner Activity
 **International**
 G20: Open Government Forum; G20 Turkey 2015.
 “Transparency...
 Global transformation, facilitated by technology, fuelled by data and information..
-Open data is at the center of this global shift.” (p.2)
+Open data is at the center of this global shift.” (p.2) Read and consider G20 [Open Data Principles](http://www.g20.utoronto.ca/2015/G20-Anti-Corruption-Open-Data-Principles.pdf).

 Familiarise yourself with your State or Territories Data Policy.
 See links in [Appendix 1](#Appendix-1).